junxit/us-congress-bills-110/metadata.md

 - 2008-07-14 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2008-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6418)
 - 2008-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6418)
+- 2008-07-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-07-21 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-10-02 — Cleared for White House.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent.
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-10-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S10422)
+- 2008-10-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S10422)
+- 2008-10-03 — Message on Senate action sent to the House.